Least-cost routing: LCR software

-The key tasks LCR software must do are: load prices schedules and code tables automatically; keep control of volume commitment and available capacity; compare dial codes correctly; turn the carriers' name-based price schedule into a dial code-dependent termination cost schedule; put costs in order; incorporate quality considerations; produce costing and routing schedules in a format suitable for pricing analysts and engineering; generate automatic MML orders to the switches; and transfer data into the billing system.
+The key tasks LCR software must do are: load price schedules and code tables automatically; keep control of volume commitment and available capacity; compare dial codes correctly; turn the carriers' name-based price schedule into a dial code-dependent termination cost schedule; put costs in order; incorporate quality considerations; produce costing and routing schedules in a format suitable for pricing analysts and engineering; generate automatic MML orders to the switches; and transfer data into the billing system.

 LCR software varies from home-grown Excel spreadsheets, through Access and Microsoft Visual Studio applications to commercial products offering integration with the switch and billing systems costing up to £500,000 for an installation.
 The simpler the software, the more complex the surrounding manual processes.

 Routing platforms

 With VoIP becoming a common carrier messaging system, routing becomes available from standalone products and hosted services.
 These services are built on top of the RFC 3261 3XX series messaging, which allows for stateless redirection of call signaling.
-These stand alone LCR systems integrate many powerful routing features such as: jurisdictional, profit margin protected routing along with standard LCR and offload routing from switching components.
-Other open source platforms such as OpenSER/Kamailo exist that are capable of performing redirect based routing, they are however less specifically geared toward exploiting the market niches involved in carrier telecommunications routing.
+These standalone LCR systems integrate many powerful routing features such as: jurisdictional, profit margin protected routing along with standard LCR and offload routing from switching components.
+Other open source platforms such as OpenSER/Kamailio exist that are capable of performing redirect-based routing; they are, however, less specifically geared toward exploiting the market niches involved in carrier telecommunications routing.